4.2.2 Conductor Repair, Foil Jumper, Film Adhesive Method

-New conductors are fabricated from copper foil.
-The foil is plated on the top side with solder and an epoxy bonding film is applied to the bottom side.
+Note: New conductors are fabricated from copper foil.
+The foil is plated on the top side with solder, and an epoxy bonding film is applied to the bottom side.

-Scrape off the epoxy backing only from the joint connection area.
-When handling the new conductor avoid touching the epoxy backing with your fingers or other materials that may contaminate the surface and reduce the bond strength.
+Caution: Scrape off the epoxy backing only from the joint connection area.
+When handling the new conductor, avoid touching the epoxy backing with your fingers or other materials that may contaminate the surface and reduce the bond strength.

 Cut out and trim the new conductor.
 Cut out from the plated side.
 Cut the length to provide the maximum allowable circuit overlap for soldering.
 Minimum 2 times the circuit width.
 (See Figure 4)

 Note: If the configuration permits, the overlap solder joint connection should be a minimum of 3.00 mm (0.125") from the related termination.
 This gap will minimize the possibility of simultaneous reflow during soldering operations.
 Refer to 7.1 Soldering Basics.

 Place a piece of High-Temperature Tape tape over the top surface of the new conductor.
 Place the new conductor into position on the circuit board surface using tape to help in alignment.
 Leave the tape in place during the bonding cycle.
 (See Figure 5)

 Select a bonding tip with a shape to match the shape of the new conductor.